neutrons/multiphonon/README.md

 # multiphonon
-Intended to be a rewrite of multiphonon (getDOS) originally authored by Max Kresch during the [DANSE project](http://danse.us/) and revised by several authors Brandon, Chen, Jennifer, and Dipanshu.
+Intended to be a rewrite of multiphonon (getDOS) originally authored by Max Kresch during the [DANSE project](http://danse.us/) and revised by several authors including Brandon, Chen, Jennifer, and Dipanshu.

 * Main functionality: Compute phonon Density of States (DOS) from powder Inelastic Neutron Scattering (INS) spectrum